Our official history

 On 5th of May 1985 The Groucho Club officially opened its doors for the first time.
 It seems there was hardly a stampede in those early days and the first year was a nerve-wracking time for the fledgling company, however Tony Mackintosh and his cohorts were confident that its strengths would win through.
 Like The Zanzibar, membership club status meant that the Groucho could offer daytime and, most importantly, a late night license to sell alcohol.
 This soon attracted the post-show punters, actors and of course committed drinkers.

 The day time business was also quite robust; in the late 1980’s lunch was very much not for wimps.
 Publishers were particularly renowed for embracing a hearty midday repast and it is said that most business was done over the lunch table.
-Which often consisted, unlike the feeble desk based comestibles of today, of; aperitif drinks, then bottle of wine with the starter and another with main course, occasionally a desert wine with, obviously, dessert and then it was not unheard of for a table of four to order a bottle of Port to go with the cheese.
+Which often consisted, unlike the feeble desk based comestibles of today, of; aperitif drinks, then bottle of wine with the starter and another with main course, occasionally a dessert wine with, obviously, dessert and then it was not unheard of for a table of four to order a bottle of Port to go with the cheese.
 Then as Lunch naturally segued into the evening instead of being shooed off the premises, Groucho Club members simply repaired to the comfortably upholstered bar and were able to continue unmolested until the 1am license officially ran out.

 Members were always expected to act with courtesy to staff and other members, but generally they were left alone to enjoy themselves.
 People in the know soon realised this was a place to see and be seen and applications for membership increased.
 The Membership Committee was formed and selection was decided by simple ‘rules’: The applicant would have to be proposed and seconded by two members ‘in good standing’.
 The other being; does anyone know this person and would you like them sitting next to you at the bar?